virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### The Risk Aversion Principle
 **"Choose the option that minimizes potential harm"**

-This principle emphasizes caution and protection against worst-case scenarios[1].
-Ask: Which option poses the least risk of serious harm?[1]
+This principle emphasizes caution and protection against worst-case scenarios.
+Ask: Which option poses the least risk of serious harm?

 **Application in information systems:**
 - Security decisions - Which approach best protects against breaches?